Be Well Tips For Your First Trimester

 Fiber & Greens

-• Whatever you can tolerate!
-Roast those veggies, eat those salads when you can.
-If it’s just not working for you, eat them when and how you can (steamed broccoli, carrot chips + ranch, fermented veggies/sauerkraut)
+• If it’s just not working for you, eat them when and how you can - steamed broccoli, carrot chips + ranch, fermented veggies/sauerkraut.
+If you can't stomach any greens, adding a handful to Fab 4 Smoothie is a great way to get those extra nutrients in!

-My pregnancy course is here!
+For more support throughout your pregnancy, check out my pregnancy course here!
 In it, you’ll learn all my tips, tricks, and recommendations for feeling your best and nourishing yourself and Baby well during your pregnancy.
 Get started today!